Medically Approved – Dr Salko – 01/31/17 – To be medically assessed again 01/31/18

 Simple positive or negative results from a blood test

-Skin test has increased risk of errors whereas the blood test is in a laboratory setting.
+TB Skin tests have an increased risk of errors whereas the blood test is in a laboratory setting and therefore highly accurate.

 Note – It is not recommended to have both the TST and the TB blood testing.